spamhaus/pdns-logger/README.md

 only-rewrites=1         ; log only RPZ rewrites
                         ; what is the path to our sqlite3 database ? dbfile=/var/lib/pdns-logger/queries.db
+autocommit=1            ; should the backend commit to file for every record ?
 ```

 LOG FORMAT